 I’ve watched WWE consistently again since that summer in 2011, and thanks to a powerful combination of the Network, insomnia, and an … uh … exciting personal life, gone back and filled in gaps that I missed in years prior.
 Kingston has been among the most consistently good performers in a variety of mid-card roles throughout that entire time.
 He’s done it organically, with almost nothing to work with.
 Consider some of the following:

 - He debuted in WWE playing a Jamaican character, with Jamaican music, gear that used Jamaican colors, and vignettes that promoted his Jamaican heritage.
 He’s … not Jamaican.
 It’s the type of classic WWE cheeseball gimmick that, in the hands of the wrong performer, would’ve been dead on arrival.
-Instead, Kingston’s charisma combined with his unique in-ring work got him over pretty seamlessly.
-Relatively quickly, Kofi Kingston the performer was so good and so popular with the crowd, the corny WWE packaging didn’t matter and in fact quietly disappeared altogether.
+It’s also the exact sort of deadend gimmick often given to performers of color.
+Instead of failing, Kingston’s charisma combined with his unique in-ring work got him over pretty seamlessly.
+Relatively quickly, Kofi Kingston was so good and so popular with the crowd, the corny WWE packaging didn’t matter and in fact quietly disappeared altogether.
 That’s a testament to his talent.

-- In 2014, when the New Day was formed, rinse and repeat with the corny WWE packaging — vignettes that didn’t make sense, that with less talented performers would’ve thoroughly ruined any chance of popularity for the individuals.
-But, Kingston, Big E, and Xavier Woods are so damn good at this that their own natural abilities to connect with a crowd, tell stories that are entertaining, and off-the-charts chemistry as a group triumphed over any poor creative they were initially hamstrung with.
+- In 2014, when the New Day was formed, rinse and repeat with the lame/borderline racist WWE packaging — vignettes that didn’t make sense, that with less talented performers would’ve thoroughly ruined any chance of popularity for the individuals.
+But, Kingston, Big E, and Xavier Woods are so damn good at this that their own natural abilities to connect with a crowd, tell stories that are entertaining, and off-the-charts chemistry as a group triumphed over any poor creative they were hamstrung with.
 I remember the initial New Day vignettes.
-I remember myself — and a lot of the collective wrestling internet — groaning with worst case scenarios based on WWE’s history of presenting black performers using the worst racial stereotypes.
-Even with the undeniable talent of the three performers, I don’t think anyone would’ve predicted then that the New Day would grow into what they are today given how they were initially promoted.
+I remember myself — and a lot of the collective wrestling internet — groaning with worst case scenarios based on WWE’s history of presenting black performers using the worst stereotypes.
+Even with the undeniable talent of the three performers, I don’t think anyone would’ve predicted then that the New Day would grow into what they are today.

 - Kingston is one of the best tag team wrestlers of all-time, with eight different title runs.
 The New Day is clearly his most successful team, but he’s won titles with a pretty diverse set of talents — CM Punk, Evan Bourne, and R-Truth.
 His run with Bourne was disrupted, twice, due to Bourne’s suspensions, and Kingston still recovered.
 His teams with Punk and R-Truth were seemingly thrown together and made little sense, and both were entertaining.